After a near death experience I awoke to see things differently. After a lengthy recovery the magic happened.

 There is a peace and completeness that I feel when I paint, painting has helped me heal.

-I work from my imagination or a photo and change colors and shapes to fit my mood.
+I work from my imagination or a photo, perhaps a place i have visited I change colors and shapes to fit my mood.

 The work, my art, takes a life of its own and I just follow the brush or what ever I have handy a pallet knife chopsticks or my hands and smile.

 Painting balances me and brings quietness to my sometimes very hectic life.
 It energizes and heals my soul.

 I hope you enjoy my work as much as I do creating it.

 Smiling is contagious so spread it around the world.